WoW-CMS/docs/src/blizzcms/structure/functions/extra.md

 order: 2
 ---

-In addition to the common functions, other functions were added called extra functions to create more complex components in the CMS.
-On this page, you can find detailed documentation about it.
+In addition to the common functions, more functions have been added to create more complex components.
+On this page, can find detailed information about them.

 ## current_date